-- 1. When castling on a physical board with a human player, it is recommended that the king be moved outside the playing surface next to his final position, the rook then be moved from its starting position to its final position, and then the king be placed on his final square. - 2.
-After castling, the rook and king's final positions should be exactly the same positions as they would be in standard chess.
+- II.3.2.5.1 When castling on a physical board with a human player, it is recommended that the king be moved outside the playing surface next to his final position, the rook then be moved from its starting position to its final position, and then the king be placed on his final square. - II.3.2.5.2 After castling, the rook and king's final positions should be exactly the same positions as they would be in regular chess.